ARM-software/AVH-SystemModeling/EchoCanceller/Documentation/DEMO.md

 - Packaging all micros in a big node
 - Packaging all speaker in a big node
-- Addind a data flow dependency between those two nodes
+- Adding a data flow dependency between those two nodes

 The edge with a FIFO of size 1 between `allMics` and `allSpeakers` is enforcing the constraint.